edreamleo/make-stub-files/README.md

-This is the readme file for `make_stub_files.py`.
-This file explains what the script does, how it works and why it is important.
+This is the readme file for `make_stub_files.py (msf)`.
+This file explains what msf does and how it works.
 After a brief overview, a step-by-step section will get you started.
 Full source code for make_stub_files.py is in its [github repository](https://github.com/edreamleo/make-stub-files).
 Everything is in the public domain.

+**Important**: msf may have outgrown its usefulness.
+Indeed, the wax_off script is likely a better alternative.
+The preferred workflow would be:

+1. Include annotations directly in the sources.
+2. Use mypy to check those sources.
+3. Use wax_off to create stub files and/or remove annotations.

-Before reading further, please be aware of other tools that create mypy stubs:
+Also, several other tools create mypy stubs:

 - [MonkeyType](https://monkeytype.readthedocs.io/en/latest/index.html) (Python 3),
 - [PyAnnotate](https://github.com/dropbox/pyannotate),